spacelab-ufsc/gnss-simulation/README.md

 ## License

-This project is open-source under three different licenses: GNU General Public License v3.0 for firmware and software, CERN Open Hardware License v2.0 for hardware, and CC BY-SA 4.0 for the documentation and mechanical project.
+This project is open-source under two different licenses: GNU General Public License v3.0 for firmware and software, and CC BY-SA 4.0 for the documentation.

 ## Releases